Tikkakoski: Education

 The first school in Tikkakoski (under the kansakoulu system) was established in 1936.
 The school was initially located in Liinalampi, but was moved to central Tikkakoski in 1943.
 A separate school for Liinalampi was established soon after in 1945.
 After the end of the Continuation War in 1944, Suojärvi was ceded to the Soviet Union and a private grammar school (oppikoulu) from the municipality was relocated to Tikkakoski.
 Classes were held in rented spaces until it acquired its own building in 1952.
 A new building for the Tikkakoski school was built in 1963, with the old building (Jyväsjoen koulu) being used for special education afterwards.

 All three schools in Tikkakoski were transferred to the peruskoulu system in 1973, as was every other school in the municipality.
 Education for the lower grades of the new system was held at the Tikkakoski (later Luonetjärvi) and Liinalampi schools, while the upper grades shared the former grammar school building with a gymnasium (lukio).
 The upper school and Luonetjärvi school, as well as the school of Nyrölä, were merged in August 2015.
 The gymnasium was also disestablished at the same time.

 Church

 The church of Tikkakoski in 2013.

 The Evangelical Lutheran church of Tikkakoski was designed by architect Olavi Kivimaa and opened in 1957.
 It has seats for 180 attendants and a meeting hall for parishioners.
 The church is rectangular in shape and steep-roofed, with a gable end made of brick and slate meant to resemble the wall of a medieval stone church.

+The cemetery of Tikkakoski, established in 1976, is located in the Autiokangas residential area 6 km south of central Tikkakoski and covers an area of about 10 ha.